IgnacyMigas/PZ-gr.2/Monitor/README.md

 ######## Working with project (via console):

+Before you build your aplication set up monitorId, Api Gateway URL and Api endpoint for monitor:

+To set monitorId:

+	Modify variable MONITORID in file application.properties (src/main/resources)

+To set Api Gateway URL (your url Api Gateway where the POST requests for registration monitor should be sent)

+	Modify variable API_GATEWAY_URL in file application.properties (src/main/resources)

+To set Api endpoint for monitor (default "http://localhost:8080/")

+	Modify variable API_ENDPOINT in file application.properties (src/main/resources)

 To set monitorId:

 	Modify variable MONITORID in file application.properties (src/main/resources)

 To be able to run your Spring Boot app you will need to first build it.
 To build and package a Spring Boot app into a single executable Jar file with a Maven, use the below command.
 You will need to run it from the project folder which contains the pom.xml file:

 	mvn install